How to Open Big CSV Files – an Ultimate Guide

 df = pd.read_csv('large_dataset.csv.gz', compression='gzip')

-4. Convert CSV Files to Optimized Formats Like Parquet
+4. Convert CSV to Optimized Formats Like Parquet

-Switching from CSV to columnar storage formats like Parquet.
+Convert CSV files to a columnar format such as Parquet.
 Parquet files are optimized for query performance and are more efficient to open and process when dealing with large datasets.

 import pandas as pd